The 50 Best Steakhouses in America

 From grand Las Vegas carnivore temples helmed by world-famous chefs to old-school Middle-American chophouses where a rib-eye is preceded by a visit to the salad bar, from clubby Chicago dining rooms loaded with mahogany and brass to New York institutions with now-household names, America has no shortage of great steakhouses.
 These are the 50 best.

 We’re lucky enough to live in a country that has more varieties of steakhouses (and restaurants in general) than previous generations could have ever imagined.
 There are the cavernous Wild West establishments where everyone seems to be wearing a Stetson and a pair of cowboy boots; the power-broker-with-an-expense-account clubhouses; the joints that serve steak at the bar but don’t quite fall into the bar-and-grill category; and the modernist steakhouses that turn all these conventions upside down.
 All types of steakhouses are included in our ranking of America’s best.

-To assemble our fifth annual ranking of the best steakhouses in America, we started by compiling a list of more than 200 of America’s leading steakhouses, culled from pre-existing rankings by leading authorities both in print and online, and also based on suggestions from chefs and restaurateurs from across America.
-For the sake of fairness, we excluded chains with more than a handful of locations, like Capital Grille, Fleming's, and Smith & Wollensky (We’ve ranked those here).
+To assemble our ranking of the best steakhouses in America, we started by compiling a list of more than 200 of America’s leading steakhouses, culled from pre-existing rankings by leading authorities both in print and online, and also based on suggestions from chefs and restaurateurs from across America.
+We excluded chains with more than a handful of locations, like Capital Grille, Fleming's, and Smith & Wollensky, as those deserve their own ranking (along with less-expensive steakhouse chains).
 We also barred restaurants that don’t focus primarily on steaks, such as San Francisco’s House of Prime Rib (prime rib is technically a roast, not a steak) and New York’s Minetta Tavern.
 Ethnic steakhouses, like Brazilian churrascarias, were also left out since they form a category of their own.